The Metro St. Louis Live Music

 Fenton MO

 In the late 20's and early 30's The Biltmore was a Speakeasy.
-When I played there in the 70's the owner showed me the big steel door that led to the illegal gaming and booze area.
+When I played there in the 70's the owner (Don Winter) showed me

 Greg Bishop